MIT.nano is the Institute’s new center for nanoscience and nanotechnology.

 Faculty in departments across MIT are now taking advantage of our new power to synthesize and manipulate molecules with breathtaking precision.
 Everywhere they look, our faculty and students see thrilling potential for impact in areas like computing and communications, energy, health and health care, manufacturing, materials and structures, prototyping, sustainable futures, and toolmaking.

-MIT.nano is rising on the current site of Building 12, next to the Great Dome and just steps away from those who need it—currently estimated at more than 2,000 researchers per year.
+In fall 2018, the newly constructed MIT.nano opened at the heart of the campus, next to the Great Dome and just steps away from those who need it—currently estimated at more than 2,000 researchers per year.

 At the nanoscale, a speck of dust is a wrecking ball

-Just ask Farnaz Niroui SM ’13, a graduate student researching energy-efficient electronics.
-For Niroui, making a single prototype is an expedition to six different facilities.
+Just ask Farnaz Niroui SM ’13, PhD ’17, a new assistant professor in the Department of Electrical Engineering and Computer Science.
+When she was a graduate student at MIT researching energy-efficient electronics, Niroui says, making a single prototype was an expedition to six different facilities.

-With her prototype packed in high-tech Tupperware, her stops are: initial assembly in Building 13; Building 24 for electron beam lithography; Building 39 to develop the resist; Building 13 to evaporate a layer of metal; Building 18 to grow molecules on top; and Building 38 for testing.
+With her prototype packed in high-tech Tupperware, her stops were: initial assembly in Building 13; Building 24 for electron beam lithography; Building 39 to develop the resist; Building 13 to evaporate a layer of metal; Building 18 to grow molecules on top; and Building 38 for testing.
 It’s time-consuming and inefficient.
-“If I get a dust particle on the device or if my sample is exposed to air, I have to repeat the entire process,” she says.
+“If I got a dust particle on the device or if my sample was exposed to air, I had to repeat the entire process,” she says.

-MIT.nano will create a single, comprehensive facility for nanoscale work, allowing our researchers to do more.
+MIT.nano creates a single, comprehensive facility for nanoscale work, allowing our researchers to do more.
 They’ll have broader access to the tools they need.
 They’ll conduct their work—from imaging to synthesizing to prototyping—entirely within the building’s protective environment.
-And they’ll spend less time waiting because, at 200,000 square feet, MIT.nano will double the campus capacity for nano innovation.
+And they’ll spend less time waiting because, at 200,000 square feet, MIT.nano doubles the campus capacity for nano innovation.

 To find the future, follow the students